 A man who lived next door to the Lake family thought the boots and shawl found on the body were hers.
 Efforts were being made to trace Marion Lake’s family.
 These were the details in circulation on Sunday and Monday, and repeated freely in the local press; newspapers further afield carried a brief summary that Lake had mysteriously vanished three years before.

-The fullest account came, surprisingly, from further afield.
+The fullest account came, surprisingly, from a York newspaper.
 On Tuesday 2 October, the story was printed in the York Herald with updates received on Monday evening.
 Marion Lake, described as a 20-year-old orphan from the south of England, disappeared on 29 October 1880.
 Her uncle, named as William Lake, was a collier.
 Lake was described as “a mill hand, quiet and good-looking, but exceedingly poor.
-At home she appeared to have led an unhappy life, suffering much, it is alleged, from the ill-treatment of her uncle and aunt, who upbraided her with being enceinte [pregnant].
+At home she appeared to have led an unhappy life, suffering much, it is alleged, from the ill-treatment of her uncle and aunt, who upbraided her with being enceinte.
 After losing his niece Lake remained in the district about eighteen months, working at various collieries, and at the end of that time went to Charlestown, near Barnsley, under an assumed name.
 Since his departure he and his niece had been almost forgotten. ” This was the only publication to name her family and give more details about them.
-To further muddy the waters, there is no Charlestown near Barnsley, but Google Maps give two locations of that name, one near Pontefract (the most likely as it is closest to Barnsley) and one near Shipley, between Bradford and Keighley.
+To further muddy the waters, there is no Charlestown near Barnsley, but Google Maps give two locations of that name, one near Pontefract (the more likely as it is closest to Barnsley) and one near Shipley, between Bradford and Keighley.
 It is interesting that this very full account came after Sergeant Sykes had been to speak to Lake’s family: did he inform the press?

 The press seemed satisfied that they had found the culprits: the people with whom she was living, who had ill-treated her, shown little interest in her disappearance, and mysteriously left the area afterwards.
 That this was based on rumour and gossip makes it somewhat questionable, not least because the press could not agree whether she was living with cousins, step-parents or uncles and aunts.
 It is not clear if this was because of uncertainty among those who may have spoken to the press or garbled reporting; but even the Bradford Daily Telegraph identified them in two ways.